-Daniel’s future guest engagements include his return to Ópera nacional de Chile, Santiago as Escamillo Carmen and as Raimondo Lucia di Lammermoor and he will make his debut at the Opéra national de Lorraine in his role debut as Scarpia in a new production of Tosca; the title role of Don Giovanni and Mephistofeles Faust for Oper Wroclaw in Poland; his return to Opernhaus Zurich and Ópera nacional de Chile, Santiago; his debut for Theater St Gallen and in Hannover, his roles include: Escamillo; Iago Otello; Dr Dulcamara L’elisir d’amore; Don Basilio Il barbiere di Siviglia and as Kaspar Der Freischutz.
+Daniel’s future guest engagements include his debut at the Opéra national de Lorraine in his role debut as Scarpia in a new production of Tosca; the title role of Don Giovanni and Mephistofeles Faust for Oper Wroclaw in Poland; his return to Opernhaus Zurich and Ópera nacional de Chile, Santiago; his debut for Theater St Gallen and in Hannover, his roles include: Escamillo; Iago Otello; Dr Dulcamara L’elisir d’amore and as Kaspar Der Freischutz.

 Other recent highlights include the title role of Don Giovanni and Mephistopheles Faust for the Ópera nacional de Chile; Truffaldino Ariadne auf Naxos for the Glyndebourne Festival; Melisso Alcina at the Internationale Händel Festspiele in Karlsruhe; Don Giovanni for Opera Wroclaw, Poland; Don Magnifico La cenerentola and Figaro Le nozze di Figaro for the New Generation Festival, Firenze; Oroe Semiramide in Moscow with Maestro Alberto Zedda and Graf Lamoral Arabella for the Opernhaus Zurich.